GalleryPal

 Usability Tests

-I gave all of the test subjects the same scenario, asking them to imagine entering a museum that they’d never visited before, and a set of prompts such as “You really like a piece of art and want to remember it later.
+I recruited five test subjects.
+I asked them to imagine entering a museum that they’d never visited before, and I led them through a set of prompts such as “You particularly like a piece of art and want to remember it later.
 What might you do with the app to facilitate this?”

 Findings: